TheParthMaru/Java-Notes/01. Fundamentals of Programming in Java/04 - Variables & Data types.md

 - In the above example, the `+` operator concatenates or joins both the strings.
 - If it would have been an `int`, it would have done arithmetic calculation and the output would be `579`.
-- When you use `+` with strings, it joins or concenates them.
+- When you use `+` with strings, it joins or concatenates them.

 # Types of variables